WalterOdhiambo932/noteapp_with_tests/README.md

 **DOCUMENTATION/TEST PLAN/ASSUMPTIONS/INSTALLATION INSTRUCTIONS**
+NB: All results screenshots are in folder "pics_and_screenshots_selenium"

 **Notes Web Application Testing Project**
 This project demonstrates automated testing for a simple web application consisting of a React frontend and a Node.js backend API.